bsarikaya/sensing/sensps.md

-With the use case of massive IoT (mIoT) as foreseen, e.g., in 5G and with an increasing amount of devices within a household (smart home) and/or in the ownership of a customer (smart watch etc.) the need for an ease-of-use hardware-based admission model arises.
+With the use case of massive IoT (mIoT) as foreseen, e.g., in 5G and with an increasing amount of devices within a household (smart home) and/or in the ownership of a customer (smart watch etc.) the need for an ease-of-use  admission model arises.

 Focusing on corresponding procedures starting with detection (sensing) of a new device and subsequent mutual authenticating of the device by